 Price: From $8.72/100 balls

-You’ve probably heard of Keppel Club if you’re an avid golfer – it’s Singapore’s oldest golf club that’s been open since 1904.
-The place hosts a 2-tiered driving range with 52 bays, so you can practise your swings first before heading into their 18-hole golf course.
+You’ve probably heard of Keppel Club if you’re an avid golfer – it’s Singapore’s oldest golf club that’s been open since 1904, although it moved from its Bukit Chermin grounds to a new course in Sime back in 2022.
+The club hosts a 2-tiered driving range with 58 bays, so you can practise your swings first before heading into their 18-hole golf course.

 Its longstanding popularity is all thanks to the challenging course, featuring plenty of bunkers and steep terrains that make it difficult to judge where your ball might land after a swing.
 Be sure to look out for their par 5 holes, which are some of the most challenging ones you’ll find in Singapore.